-The one wrongdoer that can quash your fat burning efforts and leave you with stubborn belly fat is your cortisol and adrenalin hormones.
-Stress leads to adrenals burnt out, and excess cortisol and adrenalin leads to a number of health problems.
+The one wrongdoer that can quash your fat burning efforts and leave you with stubborn belly fat is your cortisol and adrenaline hormones.
+Stress leads to adrenals burnt out, and excess cortisol and adrenalin lead to a number of health problems.
 If prolonged for too long it leads to:

 – Excess abdomen fat

-– Serious drop in testosterone, and rise in estrogen
+– A serious drop in testosterone, and rise in estrogen

 – Hypertension and anxiety

 – Bone, mineral and muscle loss (cortisol is a catabolic hormone and is often elevated)